discordjs/discord.js/README.md

 ### Contact

+If you have an issue or want to know if a feature exists, [read the documentation](http://discordjs.readthedocs.org/en/latest/) before contacting me about any issues!
+If it's badly/wrongly implemented, let me know!

-If you would like to contact me, you can create an issue on the GitHub repo or send a DM to **hydrabolt** in [Discord API](https://discord.gg/0SBTUU1wZTYd2XyW).
+If you would like to contact me, you can create an issue on the GitHub repo, e-mail me via the one available on my NPM profile.
+Or you could just send a DM to **hydrabolt** in [**Discord API**](https://discord.gg/0SBTUU1wZTYd2XyW).